 - Lay rebar in a horizontal grid pattern inside the perimeter.
 Steel rebar gives the dome the strength needed to withstand any disaster and it helps to absorb tension forces within the concrete.

-- Finally, we work with licensed electricians and plumbers to lay the utility, piping, and sewage lines.
+- Finally, we work with licensed electricians and plumbers to lay the utility, piping, and sewage lines within the foundation.

 Pouring the Concrete